 This year will see CADE Forum enter its fifth year and it will continue to be held at the Palazzo Pesaro-Papafava, the University of Warwick’s location in Venice, Italy.
 Specifically, this year's Forum will focus on personal data, smart service systems and digital transformation.

 CADE's core objective is to facilitate interdisciplinary collaborations and to continue building a platform for the development of a common language for digital economy research.
-The Forum has already built a reputation for creating new synergies between research groups both at Warwick and other institutions and emphasis will continue to be placed on creating synergies and collaborative opportunities between participants at CADE.
+The Forum has already built a reputation for creating new synergies between research groups both at Warwick and other institutions, and emphasis will continue to be placed on this as well as developing collaborative opportunities between participants at CADE.